 During winter, you’ll hardly find me on the road because a) it’s cold, and b) no one wants to leave their bed.
 However, the sun came out to play in the Klein Karoo of Montagu and we were all about to explore the accommodation along the infamous Route 62.

-After a few breaks; many of which were made for my mother, trying to find her dried fruit, we made it to Karoo Pride – hidden from civilisations eye view to trek on the 2 km journey on gravel road.
+After a few breaks; many of which were made for my mother, trying to find her dried fruit, we made it to Karoo Pride – hidden from civilizations eye view to trek on the 2 km journey on a gravel road.